The Pinterest Guide for Small Business Websites

 Don’t get distracted by the pretty pictures on Pinterest!
 You’re here to work and promote your business, so let’s focus and make sure your pins get you real results.
 First of all, remember to add links to your website to each pin that you upload.
 If the image is taken directly from your site, use the link to a specific page.
 If not, add the link to your site’s homepage (and don’t forget to add credit links to images taken from other sites).
 Secondly, make sure your Pinterest activity is shared on Facebook and other social platforms that you’re active in.
 And lastly, if you upload original images that you created, watermark them gently (i.e. in a nonintrusive way) with your brand name or logo.
 That way they remain branded even if shared by others.

 2. Pin to the Public

-Frequent pinning to your own boards is important and valuable, but these pins have the limited reach of your own followers.
+Frequent pinning to your own boards is important and valuable, and a great Pinterest tip for designers and brands alike.
+However, these pins have the limited reach of your own followers.
 Luckily, Pinterest offers a feature of group boards, allowing users to share their content to boards that are curated by a community.
 These boards typically have a broader audience than personal boards.
 On this page, you can find group boards that address related themes to that of your business and post your most attractive pins to them as well.
 Don’t forget to be respectful with your pinning habits on group boards.
 Spamming is a big no-no. Check out these successful group boards to get a sense of it: